 All classes meet one night per week for two to three hours, depending on the course or instructor, and most do not start prior to 6 p.m.

-Courses are offered in the rotation shown below, however, the schedule of classes could be altered as a result of instructor conflicts or availability, needs of a large number of program students, or the addition of new courses.
-Students should always review the latest catalog for classes available each term.
+Courses are offered in a two year rotation, however, the schedule of classes could be altered as a result of instructor conflicts or availability, needs of a large number of program students, or the addition of new courses.
+Students should always review the website for classes available each term.

 Bruce McCall Endowed Memorial Scholarship for Paralegal Studies